blaynem/ai-pet-photo/README.md

 - Add row level security to the database's storage so people can't alter things!
 - There are under storage/policies in supabase
 - We need to only allow users to view their own bucket

+Replicate "train" modelStatus will have statuses "starting" of "pushing", and "succeeded"